vsm/vsm-box/README.md

 + At creation time or when updating the `initialValue` prop, VsmBox evaluates all `initialValue.terms`, and:
-  + It preloads any fixedTerms that terms may have in their `queryOptions.idts`.
+  + It preloads any fixedTerms that terms may have in their `queryOptions.fixedTerms`.
     Preloading happens with `vsmDictionary.loadFixedTerms()`.
-    For efficiency, it groups together all found fixedTerms ('idts') into one preload-query (one per distinct `queryOptions.z`).
+    For efficiency, it groups together all found fixedTerms into one preload-query (one per distinct `queryOptions.z`).
     &rarr; Preloading fixedTerms is required for them to appear in autocomplete.
   + If `vsmDictionary` is wrapped in a 'vsm-dictionary-cacher' instance (which